Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 <ins>**Discussion:**</ins>:

-In this method We've taken the maximum difference in $\theta^I$ and $\theta^F$ since there are three motors, and generated a path according to that maximum amount of movement (meaning we set the overall time period according to the longest path that is to be taken).
-As for the other actuators, we have two options, either minimize the time or use the same time period.
-According to our need both options are good enough, the diagram is the result of the longest path.
-This method however, has the same problem of 3-4-5 method, but instead of start and finishing point, the problem is at $T/3$ and $2T/3$.
+This method has the same problem of 3-4-5 method, but instead of start and finishing point, the problem is at $T/3$ and $2T/3$.
 The code can be found in the [path planning file](https://github.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/blob/main/python/path_planning_ptp.py) in the function `trapezoidal_ptp`